codio/site/source/docs/dashboard/desktopapp.html.md

 full_width: true
 ---

-The desktop app is to allow a local code workspace to synchronize with a Codio account.
+The desktop app is to allow a local code workspace to synchronize with a Codio box.

 Units/Projects from the [Classroom dashboard](/docs/dashboard/student/myclassroom/) and [My Projects](/docs/dashboard/student/myfirstproject/) area can be connected.